Skip to content

 The Direct Transport Rule

-Take note that replacement statement on origin cannot be used to re-export to other countries than the EU and Switzerland.
+Take note that replacement statement on origin cannot be used to re-export to other countries than the EU, Switzerland or Türkiye.

 List of working or processing rules